F-Masood/rand0m/02_MessedUP_HMV.md

 > 1. Enumerate the webserver port
 > 1. Try running gobuster against it
 > 1. Any useful directory found ???
-> 1. What about arbitary file upload vulnerability for getting RCE / Rev Shell.
+> 1. What about arbitary file upload vulnerability for getting RCE / Rev Shell?
 > 1. Exploit passwordstrength binary and then overspill binary
 > 1. Become root